India Solo Travel – 16 Tips For Every Female Solo Traveler

 First of all, know that booking online is the best way to go when it comes to accommodations especially if you have planned your trip in advance.
 Even if not, you can walk-in of course, but skip asking drivers or tourist agents for recommendations.

 And most hotels/hostels have the facility of picking up their guests from where they arrive.
-So even if they don’t mention it explicitly during the booking or online, you can check with them prior your arrival or request them and they would easily pick you up.
+So even if they don’t mention it explicitly during the booking or online, you can check with them prior to your arrival or request them and they would easily pick you up.
 This saves you some money of course, but the most important thing is that you’ll avoid the touts and the drivers that line up to ask you where you are going.

 14. The toilets can be good, bad, worse and worst

-Depending on where you are travelling, the toilets can come in all the above conditions.
+Depending on where you are traveling, the toilets can come in all the above conditions.
 Expect good hygienic facilities in bigger cities and towns, but be prepared to see the worst in some towns/villages.
 Carry the sanitation products that you think would help you feel better while dealing with the inevitable that you might have to encounter in any place.

 15. Always have bottled water